CSE237SP2022/project-lettucechoose/README.md

 * Vendors will be able to restock any sold-out items.
 ### Is there anything that you implemented but doesn't currently work?
 * As mentioned above, we are trying to allow users to quit the order or the program.
-### What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)
-* At the root folder, run: <code> ./script.sh </code>
-* If you are unable to run the bash script, try <code> chmod 744 script.sh </code>

-* The user will be prompted to answer a set of questions to order a bowl of salad

 ## 1st Iteration